5 reasons controllers should delve into AI

 In short: business controllers are the quintessential person to encourage the organization to become data literate, armed with data and integrated KPI dashboards.

 The Data Science book for Decision Makers & Data Professionals Image of The Data Science book for Decision Makers & Data ProfessionalsThis complete Data Science book covers the entire spectrum of making organizations more intelligent and data-driven.
-It offers the perfect framework for structurally approaching organizational improvement using Data Science, BI & AI.
+It offers the perfect framework for structurally approaching organizational improvement using Data Science, BI, and AI.
 Make better decisions faster on every level.Data science book Data Science for Decision-Makers

 5. Man and machine are becoming colleagues